-StreetMap is automatically installed with ArcGIS.
-The install loads StreetMap but not the StreetMap USA data, which can be accessed from the DVD or copied with its MXD to a local or network drive.
+The StreetMap extension is automatically installed with ArcGIS.
+The install loads the extension but not the StreetMap North America data, which can be accessed from the DVD or copied with its MXD to a local or network drive.

 - 1. Start ArcMap, click a new empty map, then click OK. - 2.
-On the Main menu, click View, Toolbars and make certain the StreetMap Toolbar is checked on.
-This will make the StreetMap Find Route icon visible 🤣
+Click Tools, Customize, and ensure StreetMap is checked on the Toolbars tab.
+This will make the StreetMap Find Route icon visible. - 3.
+Click Close.